sclgo/usqlgen/README.md

 ```

 We included `-- -tags impala` in the command-line so the original driver code in `usql`
 is included in the build.
-The original driver code imports the bippio driver we replaced.

 Note that this works only with forks that keep the original module name -
 in this case `github.com/bippio/go-impala` - in their